Kay E. Kuter

 Kay Edwin Emmert Kuter (April 25, 1925 – November 12, 2003) was an American actor who appeared on television and in films.
 He is mostly recognized for his role as farmer Newt Kiley on the CBS sitcoms Green Acres and Petticoat Junction, which shared several characters.

 The son of art director Leo K. Kuter and silent screen actress Evelyn Edler, Kuter was born in Los Angeles, California.
 He performed mostly as a serious actor or "heavy" in many 1960s series, often in a beard, before taking the recurring role on the two comedy series.

 He appeared in many films, including The Last Starfighter as Enduran, Warlock and Gross Anatomy.
 His last film role was in the 2004 film Forbidden Warrior.
 He also provided voice work for animated films, including providing the voice of Santa Claus in Annabelle's Wish and the voice of Grimsby in The Little Mermaid II: Return to the Sea, replacing Ben Wright, who died in 1989.
 In his later years, he did extensive voice acting in video games, including playing the bartender Griswold Goodsoup in The Curse of Monkey Island and Dockmaster Velasco / the casino croupier in Grim Fandango, both well-known LucasArts Adventure games of the 1990s.
 He was probably best known to video game fans as Werner Huber in The Beast Within: A Gabriel Knight Mystery.
 He was the voice of "Hershey's Kisses" commercials for 14 years.

 He made guest appearances on many television series, including The Rifleman, Bonanza, Perry Mason, Gunsmoke, Beyond Belief: Fact or Fiction as Anatole Guttenoff in the twelfth episode of the third season, Star Trek: The Next Generation as a Cytherian in the season four episode "The Nth Degree", and in Star Trek: Deep Space Nine as the Bajoran Sirah in the first-season episode "The Storyteller".
 He also appeared on ER, the Charmed episode "Happily Ever After", the Outer Limits episode "The Premonition" as a "Limbo Being" caught in time, Seinfeld as a Latvian Orthodox priest, The X-Files episode "The Calusari" as the head Calusari, the Boy Meets World episode "Turkey Day" as an outspoken trailer park resident, and Frasier as a vagrant who requests a kiss from Martin Crane.

 Death

 Kuter died on November 12, 2003, from pulmonary complications at St. Joseph's Hospital in Burbank, California, aged 78.
 He never married and had no children and was survived by his sister Jean Kuter Harvey of Las Vegas and nieces and nephews and great nieces and nephews.
-He is buried in Forest Lawn - Hollywood Hills Cemetery.
+He is buried in Forest Lawn Memorial Park – Hollywood Hills.